Reuh/anselme/REFERENCE.md

 Every line can also be followed with decorators, which are appended at the end of the line and affect its behaviour.
 Decorators are just syntaxic sugar to make some common operations simpler to write.

 * `$`: function decorator.
 Same as a function line, behaving as if this line was it sole child, but also run the function.
+Function can not take arguments.

 ```
 text $ f